MrKevinOConnell/token-gate-web3/README.md

 React hooks for token gating content via a NFT collection or Farcaster.
+Requires an [Alchemy API key](https://docs.alchemy.com/docs/alchemy-quickstart-guide#1key-create-an-alchemy-key) and an existing SIWE implementation.

+I recommend using [Wagmi](https://wagmi.sh/examples/sign-in-with-ethereum) or [Privy](https://www.privy.io/) to get an address.

 ## Installation